University School Admission English Test

 B2 = Cambridge First Certificate (FCE), IELTS 5-6 or TOEFL 87-109.

 C1 = Cambridge Advanced (CAE), IELTS 7 or TOEFL 110-120.

-IELTS and TOEFL certificates are the most expensive, universally accepted general English exams.
+The IELTS and TOEFL certificates are the most expensive but universally accepted general English exams.

-If you are in saving mode, check with your Admission Office which other language certificates your university can accept.
-In some cases, national English exams, high school leaving exams or TrackTest English exams are also accepted as a more affordable and practical alternative.
+If you are in saving mode, check with the Admission Office which other language certificates your college or university can accept.
+In some cases, national English exams, high school leaving exams or Tracktest English exams are also accepted as a more affordable and practical alternative.

-For some universities, a proof of passive English knowledge (receptive skills) is satisfactory, with their main focus on reading comprehension skills.
+For some institutions or specialisations, proof of passive English knowledge (receptive skills test) is satisfactory, with their main focus on reading comprehension skills.

-However, most schools require the full-scale test covering all four skills– reading and listening comprehension as well as speaking (oral) and writing production.
+However, most schools require the full-scale test covering all four skills– reading and listening comprehension as well as spoken (oral) and writing production.

 TrackTest English test is suitable for both scenarios.
-Receptive skills (Grammar/Use of English, Reading, Listening) are the standard part of the Core test.
-If needed, you can additionally take also the Speaking&Writing exam in order to get a complete four-skills TrackTest exam certificate.
+Receptive skills (Grammar/Use of English, Reading, Listening) are the standard parts of the Core test.
+If needed, you can additionally take also the Speaking&Writing exam in order to get a Complete four-skills Tracktest exam certificate.